Skip to content

 Using Stone Lintels in a Fireplace

-Stone lintels look amazing, and older buildings are often a showcase for the mason’s craft.
+Stone lintels look impressive, and older buildings are often a showcase for traditional masonry.
 These skills are still practised today but can be expensive to employ on a renovation.
-Stone lintels that have failed can be repaired but should be backed up with another supporting lintel to ensure future fireplace integrity.

 Concrete Lintels for Your Fireplace

-The steel reinforcement, protected by the concrete, will not fail due to rust
+• The steel reinforcement, protected by the concrete, will not fail due to rust

 Can I Use a Steel Lintel in my Fireplace?